Qonfused/OCE-Build/docs/schema.md

 The relocation block is a scratch buffer allocated in the lower 4 GB used for loading the kernel and related structures by EfiBoot on firmware where the lower memory region is otherwise occupied by (assumed) non-runtime data.
 Right before kernel startup, the relocation block is copied back to lower addresses.
 Similarly, all the other addresses pointing to the relocation block are also carefully adjusted.
 The relocation block can be used when:
 * No better slide exists (all the memory is used)
 * `slide=0` is forced (by an argument or safe mode)
-* KASLR (slide) is unsupported (this is macOS 10.7 or older)
+* KASLR (slide) is unsupported (this is Mac OS X 10.7 or older)

-This quirk requires `ProvideCustomSlide` to be enabled and typically also requires enabling `AvoidRuntimeDefrag` to function correctly.
+This quirk typically requires `ProvideCustomSlide` and `AvoidRuntimeDefrag` to be enabled to function correctly.
 Hibernation is not supported when booting with a relocation block, which will only be used if required when the quirk is enabled.

 *Note*: While this quirk is required to run older macOS versions on platforms with used lower memory, it is not compatible with some hardware and macOS 11.
 In such cases, consider using `EnableSafeModeSlide` instead.